BusySnailDesignLab/Busy-Snail-Filament-Changer/README.md

 When spool tries to have higher peripheral velocity than rewinded filament from extruder allows it climbs to the spool controller and slips a bit (does this micro jumping constantly).
 <br/> <br/>
 Spool controller height is adjusted by rotating the thumbwheel and it stays in position due to worm geared construction.<br/>
-If spool controller is too low/ touching the spool it slips too much and doesn’t rewind properly.
+If spool controller is too low/ touching the spool it slips too much and doesn’t rewind properly.<br/>
 If spool controller is too high/ far away jumping gets aggressive.<br/>
 The optimal gap has a fairly large tolerance though to rewinding function properly.